The 10 Best Things To Do in Kintamani, Bali

 Never travel without the right insurance in case of any sickness, injuries, or theft.
 Safety Wing is by far the best travel medical insurance.
 It has saved me numerous times by covering hospital visits when I was sick during my travels in Asia.

-Get an eSIM—so you do not get lost navigating your way.
-I always use Airalo for my eSims.
+Download an eSIM so you can use your maps.
+I always use Airalo for my eSIMs.

 Emergency Contact Number: Police: +62 110 | Fire: +62 113 | Ambulance: +62 118 or +62 119